 Spanish fluency is not required.
 The families have hosted numerous students from Valparaiso and have some English.
 That said, knowledge of Spanish is certainly a plus.

-The deadline to apply for the Spring Break 2017 program will be October 15, 2016.
 Applications will be reviewed by the MSEED faculty leaders alongside the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the “Apply Now” button at the top of this page to begin an application.